Overview of Fair Housing Laws

 Procedures for Selecting Tenants to Avoid Fair Housing Discrimination

-The best way to avoid discrimination is to use consistent procedures and criteria.
+The best way to comply with fair housing laws and avoid discrimination is to use consistent procedures and criteria.

 First—and most importantly—accept all applications!
 There is never a reason to not accept an application.
 Even if the apartment has been rented, why not build up a file of potential tenants for when the property does become vacant?

 Second, make sure you indicate the time and date that each application was completed and given to you.

 Third, begin your elimination process by rejecting all applications that haven’t been completely filled out or have information that you know is incorrect.
 If you have the luxury of calling the prospect back to get corrected information, go ahead and do that too.
 Never accept an unsigned application.
 Why?
 Because your application should include authorization to run a credit report and to verify all information provided on the application.
 Without the signature–you can’t run a credit report.

 Fourth, if the application makes it this far, order a credit report and compare it against your credit criteria.
 If they don’t meet your criteria for credit—make no exception!
 Making exceptions is where landlords can inadvertently look like they are discriminating.
 Don’t forget to verify employment.